ionic-zone/ionic.zone/_drafts/_articles/cli.md

 ### `npx cap serve`

-> Serves a Capacitor Progressive Web App in the browser

-If your web app doesn't have its own `serve` or `watch` workflow, Capacitor provides a minimal implementation that runs the current content of `www` in your default browser.
+If your web app doesn't have its own `serve` or `watch` workflow, Capacitor provides a minimal implementation that serves the current content of `www` to your default browser.

 ## 4. Update your native Capacitor project(s)

-Now that you have your native projects (via `npx cap add`) there are two tasks that you have to run from time to time:
+Now that you have your native projects (via `npx cap add`) there are two tasks that you have to use frequently and from time to time respectively:

 ### `npx cap copy [platform]`

-> copies the web app build into the native app

-Each time you create a new build of your web app in `www`, it has to be copied over to the native platforms to be included in the next native build of the app. `cap copy` takes care of that.
+Each time you create a new build of your web app in `www`, it has to be copied over to the native platforms to be included in the next native build of the app. `copy` takes care of that.

 If you run your build via e.g. `npm run build`, it probably makes to add the `npx cap copy` command to the end automatically.
 For an Ionic project this might look like this: